Rocket Lab launch today as airlines sound 'gridlocked' skies warning

-Rocket Lab is preparing for its second commercial flight, with a launch window opening just after 5pm today.
+Rocket Lab is preparing for its second commercial flight, with a launch window opening at 5.07pm today (it will be livestreamed here).

-The mission will loft 13 tiny satellites into low Earth orbit for NASA, and will make the first time the US government agency has used a private operator to get cubesats into space.
+The mission will loft 13 tiny satellites into low Earth orbit for NASA, and will make the first time the US government agency booked out a private rocket to get cubesats into space.

 Founder Peter Beck tweeted last night, "Launch vehicle and range have checked out green and we a go for launch tomorrow.
 There's a thunderstorm brewing though, so there's a moderate chance of a weather violation during the launch window."